stepful/cyperful/README.md

 ## Framework support

 🚨 Cyperful is in **BETA** and you will likely encounter issues/bugs!
-I have only confirmed it works on the default Rails 7.0 testing stack: `Minitest` and `Capybara`.
+It currently only tested on: Rails 7.1, Ruby 3.2.1, `Minitest`/`RSpec`, `capybara`, and `selenium` with Chrome.

-Please open a Github issue if you'd like to see support for other test frameworks (such as RSpec) or any other specific setups.
+Try it out, then please open a Github issue if you'd like to see support for any other specific frameworks/setups.

 ## Installation